-As at 30 June 2021, the assets used for the hotel operations which are included in property, plant and equipment, amounted to \$\$29,843,000.
-Due to resurgence of COVID-19 cases in December 2020, the hotel operations have been temporarily affected by the safety measures implemented by the local government, such as restriction in holding corporate events in the hotel.
+As at 30 June 2022, the assets used for the hotel operations, which are included in property, plant and equipment, amounted to S\$17,027,000.
 As the COVID-19 situation remains uncertain, there is objective evidence or indicator that the hotel building and its property, plant and equipment (collectively, the "Hotel Assets") may be impaired.
-Management has performed impairment assessment for the Group's Hotel Assets and engaged an external professional valuer to determine its recoverable amount.
+The impairment assessment involves the comparison of the recoverable amount of the Hotel Assets to its carrying amount.
+The recoverable amount was determined based on value-in-use ("VIU") of the Hotel Assets, which required management to make significant estimates and assumptions on the hotel's projected revenue, growth rates, operating costs and discount rate.